 What is Awareness

 We can then begin understanding why we are doing what we are doing.
 Afterward, it becomes difficult not to change because we are no longer asleep to the truth behind our behaviors that negatively impact our wellness.
-We also begin to realize that, just as much as we are the root source behind the causes for our behaviors, we are also the originator for any changes that we want to happen in this world.
+We also begin to realize that, just as much as we are the root source behind the causes of our behaviors, we are also the originator of any changes that we want to happen in this world.
 Thus, we become co-creators of our reality.

 Becoming Aware is Liberating